F1 (video game series): F1 2009 (2009)

 F1 2009, the first video game by Codemasters, was announced in May 2008 after Codemasters secured the official Formula One video game licence.
 The game was developed by Sumo Digital and based on the 2009 Formula One World Championship season.
-It was initially released on 16 November 2009 and available for Wii and PlayStation Portable platforms.
+It was released on 16 November 2009 for Wii and PlayStation Portable platforms.

 F1 2010 (2010)

 F1 2010 was based on the 2010 season of the Formula One World Championship.
 The game was released to three new platforms, Microsoft Windows, PlayStation 3 and Xbox 360 on 22 September 2010.

 F1 2011 (2011)

-Based on the 2011 Formula One World Championship, F1 2011 was initially released on 20 September 2011 as the third game of the franchise.
+Based on the 2011 Formula One World Championship, F1 2011 was released on 20 September 2011 as the third game of the franchise.
 In addition to the platforms on which F1 2010 launched, the game was also available on Nintendo 3DS and PlayStation Vita.

 F1 2012 (2012)

-A fourth game by Codemasters that titled in the F1 series was announced on 18 March 2012, coinciding with the first race of the 2012 season.
-It was available on Microsoft Windows, PlayStation 3 and Xbox 360 on 21 September 2012.
-A Mac OS X version ported by Feral Interactive was released on 20 December 2012.
+A fourth game by Codemasters, based on 2012 season, was released for Microsoft Windows, PlayStation 3 and Xbox 360 on 21 September 2012.
+A Mac OS X version ported by Feral Interactive was released on 20 December of the same year.